lvdopqt/marketing_analytics_pipeline_example/README.md

     This command executes the `scripts/generate_mock_data.py` script, which will generate CSV and JSON files for clients, ads, email campaigns, web traffic, and revenue in the `data/raw` folder.
 Running the command multiple times will add more data to the existing files, simulating data arriving over time.
     **NOTE**: There's already some mock data in the project for it to be ready to use

-2.  **Activate your virtual environment** (if you haven't already).

-3.  **Start the Prefect UI (Orion server):**
-    Open a separate terminal, activate your virtual environment, and run:
+2.  **Start all services:**

     ```bash
-    make prefect-ui
+    make up
     ```
-    This will start the Prefect server and UI, typically accessible at `http://127.0.0.1:4200`.
-Keep this terminal open while running the pipeline to monitor its execution in the UI.

-4.  **Deploy the Prefect Flow:**
-    In another terminal (with the virtual environment activated), run:
+    This command uses Docker Compose to start:
+    - The Prefect UI server
+    - A Prefect agent to execute scheduled flows
+    - A file watchdog to monitor incoming data files

+    All services run in containers, eliminating the need for manual virtual environment setup.

+3.  **Stop all services:**

     ```bash
-    make deploy-prefect
+    make down
     ```
-    This command builds the deployment configuration and registers it with your running Prefect server.
-You only need to run this again if you make changes to the flow definition (`scripts/run_pipeline.py`).

-5.  **Start the Prefect Agent:**
-    In a *third* terminal (with the virtual environment activated), run:
+    This will stop and remove all the Docker containers started by the `make up` command.

+4.  **Run the Streamlit dashboard:**
     ```bash
-    make start-agent
+    make run-dashboard
     ```
-    This command starts the Prefect agent.
-The agent connects to the Prefect server and looks for scheduled or triggered flow runs on the 'default' work queue.
-Keep this terminal open and running while you want your flows to be automatically executed by the Prefect server.

-6.  **Run the pipeline (Trigger from UI):**
-    After the UI, deployment, and agent are running, go to the Prefect UI (`http://127.0.0.1:4200`), navigate to "Deployments", find your "marketing-pipeline-local" deployment, and click the "Run" button to trigger a new flow run.
-The agent should then pick up this run and execute the tasks.
+    This command starts the Streamlit server for the dashboard.
+Once started, it will provide a local URL (usually `http://localhost:8501`) that you can open in your web browser to interact with the dashboard.

-7.  **Run the tests:**
+5.  **Run the tests:**
     ```bash
     make test
     ```
     This command executes `pytest` to run all tests in the `tests/` directory.
 Ensure all tests pass before deploying or trusting the pipeline output.

-8.  **Run the Streamlit dashboard:**
+6.  **Clean generated files:**
     ```bash
-    make run-dashboard
+    make clean
     ```
-    This command starts the Streamlit server for the dashboard.
-Once started, it will provide a local URL (usually `http://localhost:8501`) that you can open in your web browser to interact with the dashboard.
+    This command removes all generated files in the `data/processed/` and `data/reports/` directories, as well as Python cache files.

 ## Project Structure

 ```
+├── config/                     # Configuration directory
 ├── data/                       # Directory for all data files
-│   ├── analytics.db            # SQLite database file for the dashboard
 │   ├── processed/              # Directory for processed temporary data output (e.g., Parquet files)
 │   ├── raw/                    # Directory for raw, source data files
 │   │   ├── clients.csv         # Raw client data